StackVista/stackstate-docs/setup/data-management/data_retention.md

 #### Configure disk space for Elasticsearch

-In some circumstances it may be necessary to adjust the disk space available to Elasticsearch and how it is allocated to each index, for example if you anticipate a lot of data to arrive for a specific index.
+In some circumstances it may be necessary to adjust the disk space available to Elasticsearch and how it is allocated to each index group, for example if you anticipate a lot of data to arrive for a specific index.

 {% tabs %}
 {% tab title="Kubernetes" %}